BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 # How to add sub-tabs

 # Tab {.tabset}
-## 1. Info
+## 1. start
 It doesn't matter if you create a complete tabset first and then add sub-tabs later, or add them directly as you write your article.

 Either way, start by creating a tabset per usual.

 ## 2. add sub-tabs
-To add sub-tabs, simply repeat the steps you took to create a tabset while adjusting the designation of your tabset header and tab names.
+To add sub-tabs, simply repeat the steps to create a tabset while adjusting the designation of your tabset header and tab names accordingly.
 In this example we used header 1 and 2 which means we have to use header 3 and 4 for the subtabs.

 ### Sub-tab example